 While you are flushing your tankless water heater with vinegar, you should clean the air intake filter.
-The air intake filter keeps debris from getting into your tankless water heater.
+This important part keeps debris from getting into your water heater.
 Cleaning it keeps air flowing smoothly into the unit.

-You can access the air intake filter by removing your unit’s face plate – check the user manual for specific instructions.
-Once you’ve got the filter out, rinse it thoroughly with clean water, then dry it with paper towels before reinstalling it.
-Disconnect your hoses, screw on all service caps tightly, then open the cold and hot water valves and restore power and, if necessary, gas to the unit.
-Check for and address any leaks.
+You can access the air intake filter by removing your unit’s faceplate—check the user manual for specific instructions.
+Once you’ve got the filter out, rinse it thoroughly with clean water, then dry it with paper towels or a rag before reinstalling it.
+Disconnect your hoses, screw on all service caps tightly, open the cold and hot water valves, and restore power and, if necessary, gas to the unit.
+Check for any leaks and address them quickly.

 Water heater maintenance may not be a “fun” weekend activity, but it can help you save the money you need to do the things you enjoy and can drastically improve its life span.